NREL/OpenStudio-HPXML/docs/source/workflow_outputs.rst

 Annual Emissions
 ~~~~~~~~~~~~~~~~

+When no emissions scenarios are specified, emissions outputs will not be reported.
+See :ref:`hpxml_emissions_scenarios` for more information about specifying emissions scenarios.

 Results for each emissions scenario defined in the HPXML file are listed as shown below.

   =======================================================================  ==================================================================